epiverse-trace/simulist/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-`{simulist}` is an R package to simulate infectious disease outbreak data, including line lists and contacts.
+`{simulist}` is an R package to simulate individual-level infectious disease outbreak data, including line lists and contact tracing data.
+It can often be useful to have synthetic datasets like these available when demonstrating outbreak analytics techniques or testing new analysis methods.

 `{simulist}` is developed at the [Centre for the Mathematical Modelling of Infectious